 Make sure to stir regularly from inside out and outside in for the paella rice to cook through evenly (add a splash of boiling water if it starts to stick or the rice is still not cooked - you may need to do this a couple of times to ensure the rice is cooked)

-Remove the pan from the heat and sprinkle over the parsley and serve with the lemon wedges
+Once the paella rice is cooked (soft not crunchy) remove the pan from the heat and sprinkle over the parsley and serve with the lemon wedges

 Enjoy with a leafy greens salad